 These chocolate protein muffins pack a one-two punch of chocolate with cocoa and chocolate chips and a kick of extra protein, thanks to Levels Double Chocolate protein powder.
 They're a moist, tender, chocolaty treat perfect for a sweet breakfast or afternoon snack!

 I love adding extra protein to all my favorite dishes.
 It's an easy tweak that helps me get my daily protein in a tasty package.
-My protein banana bread and protein waffles are two examples, and today, I'm adding another great one to the list.
+My protein banana bread, protein granola squares, and protein waffles are great examples, and today, I'm adding another great one to the list.

 Now, a lot of people say that adding protein powder makes baked goods grainy or taste off, but I never have that issue with Levels.
 Their Double Chocolate whey protein powder gives these muffins a huge blast of protein and chocolate flavor, and the texture is perfect.